“Hi, my name’s Tom and I’m an Amazon Affiliate.”

 How To Use Geniuslink to Increase Your Amazon Affiliate Income Instantly

-Now for the good stuff… I’ll walk through how I added Geniuslink to one of my niche sites and how I turned Geniuslink’s $5 cost into $8.37 extra income for my site with just a few clicks and a couple of minutes’ work.
+Now for the good stuff… I’ll walk through how I added Geniuslink to one of my niche sites and how I used Geniuslink to earn an extra $40 extra income on my site with just a few clicks and a couple of minutes’ work.

 1. Sign up for Geniuslink to get the 14-day free trial